5 Half-Life and Terminal Phase

 5.5.2 The key statistical difference from OLS

-OLS minimises the sum of squared residuals across observed concentrations.
-Tobit instead maximises a likelihood that has two components:
+OLS minimizes the sum of squared residuals across observed concentrations.
+Tobit instead maximizes a likelihood that has two components:

 1. Observed concentrations (above LLOQ): contribute via the normal log-likelihood of the log-transformed concentration given the fitted log-linear line.

-2. BLQ observations: contribute the cumulative probability that the true (unobserved) concentration falls at or below the LLOQ, i.e. Φ((log(LLOQ) − predicted) / σ).
+2. BLQ observations: contribute the cumulative probability that the true (unobserved) concentration falls at or below the LLOQ, i.e. Φ((log(LLOQ) − predicted) / σ), where Φ is the standard normal CDF and σ the residual standard deviation.

 This means BLQ timepoints actively inform the slope estimate — they pull the λz estimate toward the true terminal slope — rather than being discarded.